tvheadend/tvheadend/docs/class/caclient.md

-##Configuration - CAs

-Tvheadend support connecting to card clients via the cwc (newcamd) and capmt (linux network dvbapi) protocols for so-called 'softcam' descrambling.
+Tvheadend supports connecting to card clients via the cwc (newcamd) and capmt (linux network dvbapi) protocols for so-called 'softcam' descrambling.

 ---